SOS Children's Village Morelia

-Social welfare often does not reach the very poorest
+Social welfare often does not reach the very most under pressured people

 A girl in Morelia (photo: S. Streeck)